dugannaz/Physics/README.md

 Define universe with laws and objects.

-See Lorentz Class as an example
+See Lorentz Class as an example.